 2. Health Implications of Trendy Foods

 Many viral food items prioritize visual appeal over nutritional value.
 The promotion of such foods, especially those high in sugar, salt, and unhealthy fats, can have a negative impact on dietary habits.
+This is concerning for younger audiences who are more impressionable and likely to pick up unhealthy eating habits they see online.

 3. Ethical Considerations in Food Promotion